RyffProject/ryff-api/README.md

 Make a MySQL user named ryff with access to two databases named ryff and ryfftest.
 Then Run the SQL install script under `resources/db/install.sql` on the ryff and ryfftest databases.

 You will need to edit `resources/config.php` for your setup.
 The SITE_ROOT will be used for URLs returned by the API.
 DB_PASS and TEST_DB_PASS will need to be set if you gave a password to your database user.
 By default TEST_MODE is set to true, and will need to be changed to false before using in a non-testing environment.
+By default REGISTRATION_OPEN is set to true, as this is required for the tests to run.
+If you set it to false, users will be able to preregister by posting their email to `public_html/api/add-preregister.php` but they will need an activation code during account creation.
+Activation emails can be sent out with `resources/preregisters/send-activation-emails.php`.
+More information is at the top of that file.

 The GD image processing extension needs to be installed for PHP.
 You can check if this is installed by checking `phpinfo()`.